Ddelrayy/Ddelrayy/README.md

 - 👋 Hi, I’m @Ddelrayy
 - 👀 I’m interested in coding,playing guitar,and playing tennis!
-- 🌱 I’m currently learning c++ and python(again, i already studeied but i need reminders)
+- 🌱 I’m currently learning c++ and python, and javascript.
-- 💞️ I’m looking to collaborate on c projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me massage me from here or send a mail to doas3031@colorado.edu

 <!---